JustinHoyt/sdl_ios_guides/docs/Video Streaming for Navigation Apps/Introduction/index.md

 When compiling, you must make sure to include all possible OEM security managers that you wish to support.
 !!!

-## Keyboard Input for Destinations
+## Keyboard Input
-To present a keyboard, you should use the `SDLScreenManager`'s keyboard presentation feature.
+To present a keyboard (such as for searching for navigation destinations), you should use the `SDLScreenManager`'s keyboard presentation feature.
 For more information, see the [Popup Menus and Keyboards](Displaying a User Interface/Popup Menus and Keyboards) guide.